 The search for DM has led to many large experiments generating huge amounts of data in the hope of detecting a signal.
 I am interested in putting this information into a statistically rigorous framework allowing one to make accurate inferences from the data.
 Combining this with theoretical studies of the potential models will hopefully provide provide a window into this mysterious part of the Universe.

 DM is thought to only weakly interact with the Standard Model of particles but it may be able to self-annihilate and in the process produce electromagnetic waves which we can observe in the sky.
 In order to observe such a signal it is important to understand alternative processes that could lead something similar.
 In the case of indirect detection this means trying to accurately model all the astrophysical sources and disentangle the vast array of objects we find in our Universe.

 Understanding DM distribution throughout the universe is a complex problem, leading researchers to perform large scale simulations of patches of the Universe.
-These simulations have become increasingly complex over the past several years, now attempting to correctly model galactic astrophysics such as supernova feedback to resolve DM distributions in the highly non-linear regime.
+These simulations have become increasingly complex over the past several years, now attempting to correctly model galactic astrophysics such as supernova feedback to resolve DM distributions in the highly non-linear regime of gravitational interactions.
 Analysing the output of these simulations will help to provide an insight into potential observational targets in the hope of finding DM signals.